The Lodger: A Story of the London Fog: Significance and legacy

-Preservation and home video status
+Preservation status and home media

 In commemoration of the 100th anniversary of Hitchcock's birth, an orchestral soundtrack was composed by Ashley Irwin.
 The recording with the Deutsches Filmorchester Babelsberg was broadcast over the ARTE TV network in Europe on 13 August 1999.
 Its first live performance occurred on 29 September 2000 in the Nikolaisaal in Potsdam by the Deutsches Filmorchester Babelsberg under the direction of Scott Lawton.
 Following several previous restorations, a newly tinted digital restoration of The Lodger was completed in 2012 as part of the BFI's £2 million "Save the Hitchcock 9" project to restore Hitchcock's surviving silent films.

-Like Hitchcock's other British films, all of which are copyrighted worldwide, The Lodger has been heavily bootlegged on home video.
+The Lodger has been heavily bootlegged on home video.
 However, various licensed, restored releases have appeared on DVD, Blu-ray and video-on-demand services worldwide from Network Distributing in the UK, MGM and Criterion in the U.S., and others.

-At the end of 2022, The Lodger entered the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.
+At the end of 2022, The Lodger entered the public domain in the United States.